open-contracting/deploy/docs/use/databases.rst

    If you connect to the database directly from your personal computer, please `request a personal SQL user account <https://github.com/open-contracting/deploy/issues/new/choose>`__, and configure :ref:`psql` and/or :ref:`pgadmin` to use it.

+OCP has a master database on the ``postgres.kingfisher.open-contracting.org`` server, and provides a replica database on the ``postgres-readonly.kingfisher.open-contracting.org`` server, in order to ease the load on the other server.
+Please always use the replica database.
+If that server goes down, use the master database until the server is restored.

 .. _psql:

 psql